 Inconsistency in texture and shine due to the design

-Emma Aitchison Swell Ring: everything you need to know
+Emma Aitchison Swell Ring: what you need to know

 Emma Aitchison's Swell Ring is a design-focused piece.
 Its form is unusual, characterful and thanks to its handmade nature, completely unique.
 Aitchison is inspired by nature and the Swell Ring’s curves and dips represent the ocean—once you know that, you can really see the creative journey she has been on, which makes it even more special.